getodk/docs/contributing.rst

 .. code-block:: doscon

-  git branch --set-upstream master origin/master https://github.com/opendatakit/docs.git
+  > git remote add upstream https://github.com/opendatakit/docs.git

 Run ``git remote -v`` to check the status, you should see something like this: